 Customers want you to show that you care enough about them that the products you sell live up to high standards and that your level of service reflects how much you care about them as individuals: things anyone would want out of any relationship.

-But, according to the same study, the gap is widening between acquisition and retention: companies are acquiring customers at faster rates but they’re keeping less of them.
+But, for many companies the gap is widening between acquisition and retention: companies are acquiring customers at faster rates but they’re keeping less of them.

 This stems from a lack of understanding what customers truly want from the business in the long-term.
-This erosion is a failure to understand the true purpose.
+This erosion is a failure to understand your true purpose.